meteor/meteor/README.md

 <a id="roles-authorization" name="roles-authorization"></a>
 ### Authorization

-This package lets you attach roles to a user which you can then check against later when deciding whether to grant access to Meteor methods or publish data.
+This package lets you attach roles to a user, which you can then check against later when deciding whether to grant access to Meteor methods or publish data.
 The core concept is very simple, essentially you are creating an assignment of roles to a user and then checking for the existence of those roles later.
 This package provides helper methods to make the process of adding, removing, and verifying those roles easier.